basho/riak_core/docs/claim-version4.md

 The main entry for claim is `riak_core_membership_claim:claim/1`.
 This in turn calls `riak_code_claim_swapping:choose_claim_v4/3`.
 This is just a wrapper to come to the real API, `riak_code_claim_swapping:claim/2` which takes the present ring and the n-val as input.

 Riak always starts from an existing ring to compute the placement (in case of a new node, the initial consists of that same node at each position).
-Therefore, we start with an update... if however `update` cannot find a solution without violations, we fall back to `solve`.
+Therefore, we start with an update. if however `update` cannot find a solution without violations, we fall back to `solve`.

 ### Mapping node/location names